Before you publish, it’s always a good idea to use a plagiarism checker.

 Free tools are ideal for short texts up to 1,000 – 2,000 words.
-If you are writing a novel, a research paper, or academic paper, you might need to look at a premium tool.
+If you are writing a novel, a research paper, or an academic paper, you might need to look at a premium tool.

 But you have a few good choices for a free checker that can deliver reasonably accurate results.

-5 Best free plagiarism checkers
+The 5 Best free plagiarism checker tools

 I tested over 25 of the most popular checkers you can find using a Google search.